 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-Overall, we rate The Herald News Least Biased based on a reasonably balanced editorial page and High for factual reporting due to use of proper sources and a clean fact check record.
+- Overall, we rate The Herald News Least Biased based on a reasonably balanced editorial page and High for factual reporting due to the use of proper sources and a clean fact check record.

 Funded by / Ownership